Demo

 • Demonstrated experience with modern programming languages such as C , Python or Julia

-• Ability to participate in research projects in condensed matter physics, chemistry, applied mathematics, computer science, or a related field;
+• Demonstrated ability to perform research in condensed matter physics, chemistry, applied mathematics, computer science, or a related field;

 • Effective oral and written communication skills;